lyokha/nginx-haskell-module/README.md

 All variable handlers we met so far were *pure* haskell functions without side effects.
-Inability to put side effects into pure functions has a great significance in the sense that it gives strong guarantees about the time the function runs.
+Inability to put side effects into pure functions has a great significance in the sense that it gives strong guarantees about the time the functions run.
 In haskell, functions that may produce side effects are normally wrapped inside IO monad.
 They can do various non-deterministic IO *computations* like reading or writing files, connecting to network servers etc., which, in principle, may last unpredictably long or even eternally.
 Despite this, having